HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Abstract

 \section{Abstract}

-Existing graph benchmarks assume non-spatial, simple edges, collapsing physically distinct paths into a single link.
-We introduce HSG-12M, the first large-scale dataset of \newterm{spatial multigraphs}---graphs embedded in a metric space where multiple geometrically distinct trajectories between two nodes are retained as separate edges.
-HSG-12M contains 11.6 million static and 5.1 million dynamic \textit{Hamiltonian spectral graphs} across 1401 characteristic-polynomial classes, derived from 177 TB of spectral potential data.
-Each graph encodes the full geometry of a 1-D crystal's energy spectrum on the complex plane, producing diverse, physics-grounded topologies that transcend conventional node-coordinate datasets.
-To enable future extensions, we release \texttt{Poly2Graph}\footnote{\url{https://github.com/sarinstein-yan/Poly2Graph}}: a high-performance, open-source pipeline that maps arbitrary 1-D crystal Hamiltonians to spectral graphs.
-Benchmarks with popular GNNs expose new challenges in learning from multi-edge geometry at scale.
+AI is transforming scientific research by revealing new ways to understand complex physical systems, but its impact remains constrained by the lack of large, high-quality domain-specific datasets.
+A rich, largely untapped resource lies in non-Hermitian quantum physics, where the energy spectra of crystals form intricate geometries on the complex plane---termed as \textit{Hamiltonian spectral graphs}.
+Despite their significance as fingerprints for electronic behavior, their systematic study has been intractable due to the reliance on manual extraction.
+To unlock this potential, we introduce \textbf{Poly2Graph}\footnote{ \url{https://github.com/sarinstein-yan/Poly2Graph}}: a high-performance, open-source pipeline that automates the mapping of 1-D crystal Hamiltonians to spectral graphs.
+Using this tool, we present \textbf{HSG-12M}\footnote{ \url{https://github.com/sarinstein-yan/HSG-12M}}: a dataset containing 11.6 million static and 5.1 million dynamic Hamiltonian spectral graphs across 1401 characteristic-polynomial classes, distilled from 177 TB of spectral potential data.
+Crucially, HSG-12M is the first large-scale dataset of \textit{spatial multigraphs}---graphs embedded in a metric space where multiple geometrically distinct trajectories between two nodes are retained as separate edges.
+This simultaneously addresses a critical gap, as existing graph benchmarks overwhelmingly assume simple, non-spatial edges, discarding vital geometric information.
+Benchmarks with popular GNNs expose new challenges in learning spatial multi-edges at scale.
 Beyond its practical utility, we show that spectral graphs serve as universal topological fingerprints of polynomials, vectors, and matrices, forging a new algebra-to-graph link.
-HSG-12M lays the groundwork for geometry-aware graph learning and new opportunities of data-driven scientific discovery in condensed matter physics and beyond.
+HSG-12M lays the groundwork for data-driven scientific discovery in condensed matter physics, new opportunities in geometry-aware graph learning and beyond.